Secure Customer Service

 Zendesk Chat allows the ability to restrict what file types are sent to agents.
 Alternatively, you can choose to turn off file sending entirely in the Chat product.
 To learn about this feature, see Managing file sending in live chat.

 Zendesk offers Audit Logs to accounts with Enterprise/Enterprise Plus plans.
 These logs include account changes, user changes, app changes, business rules, ticket deletions and settings.
-The Audit Log is available in both the Admin Center and Support API.
+The Audit Log is available in both the Admin Centre and Support API.
 To learn more about Audit Logs and see what information is available within the log please see Viewing the audit log for changes.

 Subscribers can configure their instance so that users are required to sign in to view ticket attachments.
 Learn about Private Attachments.